apexad/homebridge-garagedoor-command/README.md

 **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds)

 The open, close, and state commands must return the following verbs: OPEN, CLOSED, OPENING, CLOSING.

+## FAQ
+### Can I have multiple garage doors?
+Yes! but this is a feature of homebridge, not the plugin.
+Just add an additonal accessory with a different name than your other garage door.